 SAGDAs vision for the future of the garage door industry revolves around creating a compliant free, regulated and safe environment for all members involved by increasing the level of professionalism found within the industry.Continue reading →

-Description Website Machine Tool Merchants` Association of SA Contact details Physical address Postal Address City Province Telephone EMAIL Not available Other information Remarks On the 25th May 2020, the website was not loading.
-If you have additional details for this … Continue reading →
+Description Website National Co-operative Association of SA Contact details Physical address 976 Schoeman Street, Arcadia, Pretoria Postal Address City Pretoria Province Gauteng Telephone (012) 3421207 EMAIL Not available Other information Remarks If you have additional details for this … Continue reading →

 The Association was constituted as a National Association in 1987 and is dedicated to developing and setting appropriate standards for the contract cleaning industry.

 Its mission is to provide leadership to the industry by striving to create a professional environment through facilitating and co-ordinating industry activities, by providing quality services, maintaining a national platform and influencing the environment to achieve the desired benefits for its members and the community as a whole.Continue reading →